 It’s so tender and juicy, but the time it takes to get tender in a slow cooker doesn’t exactly fit into my schedule and sometimes I need to get dinner going quickly.

 Ingredients for Instant Pot Beef Stew

-- Stew Meat
+- Beef Stew Meat or Sirloin

 - Olive Oil